-University policy and the law protect your legal right to pursue your education in an environment that is free of discrimination based on your sex, disability, age, race, color, national origin, religion, sexual orientation, or veteran status.
-Similarly, you are responsible for your conduct and behavior, and are expected to avoid discriminating against others.
+Nobody can fully enjoy their Truman experience if they are subject to discrimination.
+Therefore, University policy and the law protect your legal right to pursue your education in an environment that is free from discrimination based on your sex, disability, age, race, color, national origin, religion, sexual orientation, and veteran status.
+Likewise, you are responsible for your conduct and behavior, and are expected to avoid discriminating against others.
+It is always good to treat others with kindness, dignity, and respect.